rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 Although both Listing 7-11 and 7-13 accomplish the same task, Listing 7-11 is the idiomatic way to bring a function into scope with `use`.
-Bringing the function’s parent module into scope with `use` means we have to specify the parent module when calling the function.
+Bringing the function’s parent module into scope with `use` means we don't have to specify the parent module when calling the function.
 Specifying the parent module when calling the function makes it clear that the function isn’t locally defined while still minimizing repetition of the full path.
 The code in Listing 7-13 is